-- 5. The Council has put in place several measures to ensure that it follows the best practice recommendations identified within the 2013 report.
-This is done on a continuous improvement basis.
-For example, reports to the Cabinet and Council regarding capital expenditure monitoring are more comprehensive now in terms of the financial position and information with regard to changes or slippage within the programme including progress with any particular scheme.
-In addition the role and remit of the Council's Capital Asset Management Group has been reviewed and strengthened to ensure that the recommendations from Audit Scotland are acted upon.
-The Group comprises senior officers within the Council established for the purpose of capital appraisal, prioritisation and monitoring. - 6.
-A key recommendation from the 2016 report is that Councils should have a long term capital investment strategy. - 7.
-A long term Capital Investment Strategy for the Council is attached (Appendix 2).
+5. It was noted in the 2017 report to the Council that a range of measures had been put in place to ensure that we follow the best practice recommendations identified in the 2013 report.
+Reports to the Cabinet and Council regarding capital expenditure monitoring are more comprehensive now in terms of the financial position and information with regard to changes or slippage within the programme including progress with any particular scheme.
+In addition, the role and remit of the Corporate Asset Management Group has been reviewed and strengthened to ensure that the recommendations from Audit Scotland are acted upon.
+The Group comprises senior officers within the Council established for the purpose of capital appraisal, prioritisation and monitoring.

-- 8. The strategy is intended to cover 2017/18 and the five years following that.
-The main aims of the Capital Investment Strategy builds upon the success of works already achieved.
-In particular it - Enables the Council to make rational capital investment decisions linked to the achievement of its strategic aims, objectives and future service needs - Provides a framework for determining the relative importance/priority of individual capital projects by requiring an objective and detailed evaluation of them - Clearly links the investment priorities to the Council's Asset Management Plans which are prepared for - Property - Fleet - ICT - Open space - Housing Services - · Roads, lighting and water structures - 9.
-These Asset Management Plans are regularly reviewed and the information within them improved continuously in order that they reflect the best practice guidance (toolkit) issued by Audit Scotland some years ago.
-The Capital Asset Management Group has a key role in this. - 10.
-The Capital Investment Strategy also sets out clearly on page 4 the robust project appraisal and prioritisation processes which are in place. - 11.
-The Asset Management Plans are currently being revised and refined to improve them.
-The Cabinet has delegated responsibility for their approval to the Corporate Management Team with an assurance report to be submitted to the Cabinet each year with regard to them being updated, effective and based upon Audit Scotland's good practice advice and toolkits.
+6. In addition to this, a full review has been undertaken of all the Council's Asset Management Plans.
+These updated plans are considered by the Corporate Asset Management Group, and then brought to Cabinet for approval.

+7. The Capital Investment Strategy which was approved by the Council last year has been updated.
+This revised Strategy is attached as an Appendix to this report.

+8. The strategy is intended to cover the five years from 2018/19.
+The main aims of the Capital Investment Strategy build upon the success of works already achieved.
+In particular it:

+- Enables the Council to make rational capital investment decisions linked to the achievement of its strategic aims, objectives and future service needs

+- Provides a framework for determining the relative importance/priority of individual capital projects by requiring an objective and detailed evaluation of them

+- Clearly links the investment priorities to the Council's Asset Management Plans for;

+- Property

+- Fleet

+- ICT

+- Open space

+- Roads, lighting and water structures

+9. These Asset Management Plans are regularly reviewed.
+The Open Spaces Asset Management Plan, and the Housing Asset Management Plan will be coming to Cabinet shortly.
+The other Asset Management Plan updates will follow shortly thereafter.

+10. The Capital Investment Strategy sets out clearly, on page 4, the robust project appraisal and prioritisation processes which are in place.

+11. The Prudential Code for Capital Finance in Local Authorities has recently changed and requires Councils to have in place an "Annual Capital Strategy".
+The Council's Capital Investment Strategy will therefore be reviewed in 2018/19, with a view to having a Capital Strategy in place for 2019/20 which takes account of these changes in accounting rules.